samanthamcdonnell/biohackathon_group19/README.md

 - **Associated Genes**: **CTNNB1**, **AXIN1**, **AXIN2**.

 ### **PPI Network**
+- A visualization of the key interactions with proteins in Wnt signaling.
+- The roles in tumor suppression and cell cycle regulation were confirmed through pathway enrichment tools.

 ### **DNA Polymorphisms**
+- Polymorphisms in the APC promoter region are largely linked to the observed alteration in gene expression in colonic tissue.

 ### **Hypothesis**
 - FAP is caused by a disregulation of APC and its downstream effects on the accumulation of β-catenin, leading to excessive cell proliferation.